Skip to content

 Handy gadgets for taming indented text

-• Dedent triple-quoted strings while keeping your code beautifully indented
+• Dedent triple-quoted strings without giving up indented code

-• Build complex multi-line output programmatically with the powerful Conjoiner class
+• Build multi-line output line by line with Conjoiner

-• Format data structures with clean indentation and trailing commas
+• Format data structures like pprint, but with json.dumps-style indentation and trailing commas

-• Wrap and indent long text blocks for logs and reports
+• Wrap and indent text blocks for logs and reports

 Quickstart